MicrosoftDocs/sql-docs/docs/t-sql/statements/backup-transact-sql.md

 NOREWIND implies NOUNLOAD, and these options are incompatible within a single BACKUP statement.

 > [!NOTE]
-> If you use NOREWIND, the instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] retains ownership of the tape drive until a BACKUP or RESTORE statement that is running in the same process uses either the REWIND or UNLOAD option, or the server instance is shut down.
+> If you use `NOREWIND`, the instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] retains ownership of the tape drive until a BACKUP or RESTORE statement that is running in the same process uses either the `REWIND` or `UNLOAD` option, or the server instance is shut down.
 Keeping the tape open prevents other processes from accessing the tape.
 For information about how to display a list of open tapes and to close an open tape, see [Backup Devices &#40;SQL Server&#41;](../../relational-databases/backup-restore/backup-devices-sql-server.md).

 { **UNLOAD** | NOUNLOAD }

 > [!NOTE]
->  UNLOAD/NOUNLOAD is a session setting that persists for the life of the session or until it is reset by specifying the alternative.
+> `UNLOAD` and `NOUNLOAD` are session settings that persist for the life of the session or until it is reset by specifying the alternative.

 UNLOAD
  Specifies that the tape is automatically rewound and unloaded when the backup is finished.
 UNLOAD is the default when a session begins.